 Our PhD placement scheme supports the professional development of researchers for future career paths both within and outside academia.

 We host a range of projects each year, both based in our specialist curatorial teams and in areas such as research engagement, digital scholarship, corporate affairs and public policy.
-Here you can view a list of previous PhD placement projects at the Library.

 We run an annual call for applications, inviting PhD researchers to apply to undertake any of our selected placement projects.
 The duration for each placement is 3 months (or part time equivalent).
 Most placements are also suitable for part-time students, and there may be opportunities to undertake placements remotely.
 This will be indicated on the individual project profiles.